spideystreet/mediNote/reports/patient_P008/report_P008.md

 > Pt.
 (F, 42) with chronic fatigue syndrome.
 Reports fluctuating energy levels, brain fog, and muscle aches.
 Sleep quality poor.
 No new symptoms.
 Current meds: low-dose naltrexone.
 Dr. I. White.
 Continue current management.
 Explore CBT for chronic pain.
 F/u 3 months.
 Patient is frustrated with lack of improvement.
 Validated her feelings and emphasized a multidisciplinary approach.
 Discussed gentle exercise and pacing activities.
 Provided resources for support groups.

-## Summary

->  Dr. I. White.
-White is a 42-year-old woman with chronic fatigue syndrome .
-She is frustrated with lack of improvement .
-She has been diagnosed with fatigue syndrome for three months .

 ## Extracted Entities

 ### DISEASE_DISORDER